 The skill with which Respawn has balanced this mix of styles in the sequel is remarkable – Titans have firepower in excess but they're easy to hit, and maps offer plenty of places for infantry to hide.

-Make sure to check out our Titanfall 2 review here.
+- Make sure to check out our Titanfall 2 review

 You're rarely short of things to entertain yourself with in The Witcher 3's quasi-open world, then, and all the better that you're in a universe that involves the supernatural without leaning on the same old Tolkien fantasy tropes.
 It's invigorating stuff and especially worth picking up on Xbox One as a free upgrade for existing owners will keep you playing into the next generation too.